ethus3h/tailwind-search/README.md

-# @dtinth’s Tailwind CSS Class Search updated by @ethus3h
+# @dtinth’s Tailwind CSS Class Search updated by @ethus3h for Tailwind 3

 Having trouble memorizing all the utility classes in Tailwind?
 Remembered the CSS code, but did not remember which is the corresponding Tailwind CSS utility class?
 [Search for it here! https://tailwind-class-search.pages.dev/](https://tailwind-class-search.pages.dev/)